What are the benefits and things to consider with equity release?

 Continue owning 100% of your home

-Your plan may allow you to make voluntary payments subject to certain limits which some people prefer to do to keep the interest which accumulates down.
-It’s worth checking the details of your plan as early repayment charges may apply above a set value.
+You can choose a plan which allows you to make voluntary payments subject to certain limits, which some people prefer to do to stop the roll up of interest and reduce the impact to their estate.
+Your adviser will explain the details of your plan which could involve early repayment charges that may apply above a set value.

 Find out more with your free equity release guide >